jranalli/solarspatialtools/docs/sphinx/source/cmv.rst

-.. currentmodule:: solartoolbox
+.. currentmodule:: solarspatialtools

 Cloud Motion Vector Identification
 ----------------------------------
 The `cmv` module contains tools for identifying the cloud motion vector (CMV) from a distributed network of measurement sensors.
 Two methods are implemented, that of Jamaly and Kleissl [1] and of Gagne et al. [2].

 The tool also contains a function for identifying the optimum subset of CMV vectors from among a long list of CMV pairs.
-This functions serves as part of the automated CMV identification workflow that serves the :mod:`solartoolbox.field` module.
+This functions serves as part of the automated CMV identification workflow that serves the :mod:`solarspatialtools.field` module.

 See examples found in the :ref:`cmv-examples` section. `cmv_demo` highlights identification of the CMV, while `automate_cmv_demo` shows how a group of useful CMVs can be downselected from a long time series of data [3].